-We will need to lean into the creativity that God has given us so that we remain close and connected during this time apart.
-We have heard a lot about Social Distance during this time.
-Let us practice “Physical Distancing” while we seek to remain socially connected through phone conversations, email, text messages and other means of looking out for one another.
-God will walk with us in promise and peace during these uncertain times.
+Let us continue to lean into the creativity that God has given us so that we remain close and connected during this time apart through phone conversations, email, text messages and other means of looking out for one another.
+God walks with us in promise and peace during these uncertain times.

 Let us remain in Christ’s love,